vyca2017/content/content/blog/2017-03-24-apollo-vs-relay/relay-vs-apollo.md

 Sending mutations is a core feature of any GraphQL client allowing you to create, modify or delete data in a GraphQL backend.

 While calling mutations in both Relay and Apollo is done with mutation strings where GraphQL variables are injected, the two clients handle cache consistency in combination with mutations in completely different manners.
 Mutations in Relay are extremely powerful and guarantee that the local store is always in a consistent state with the server.
-With Apollo on the other hand, achieving cache constistency requires a bit more manual work and potentially allows the developers to make mistakes which can lead to inconsistencies on the client-side.
+With Apollo on the other hand, achieving cache consistency requires a bit more manual work and potentially allows the developers to make mistakes which can lead to inconsistencies on the client-side.

 We now want to explore how we can send the following GraphQL mutation with Relay and Apollo: